 An artist at heart, Sandy has always loved animals and nature and has been sketching and photographing both since she was a little girl growing up on Long Island.
 After pursuing a scientific career in the New York metro area, her love of all things wild led her to relocate to the Rocky Mountain West to be close to the area's wealth of wildlife.
 During her first visit to the Greater Yellowstone Ecosystem in 1994, she felt a special kinship to the region and was determined to make it her home.
 She now resides outside the East Entrance of Yellowstone National Park in Wapiti, Wyoming.

 Since she left her corporate job, Sandy spends most of her days in the company of the wild horses and wildlife that call Wyoming home.
 Currently, most of her time is devoted to observing and documenting the wild horses of the McCullough Peaks Herd Management Area, a group of horses she considers like family.
-After spending more than twelve years with the McCullough Peaks horses, she has developed a deep love and respect for all wild horses, and is determined to use her voice to help protect these noble creatures.
+After spending more than fourteen years with the McCullough Peaks horses, she has developed a deep love and respect for all wild horses, and is determined to use her voice to help protect these noble creatures.

 Because Sandy believes that wild horses should be allowed to live out their lives in Herd Management Areas that have been designated for them, she wanted to do what she could to help keep them wild and free.
 In 2021, Sandy successfully completed training at the Science and Conservation Center in Billings, Montana, in remote delivery of PZP Immunocontraception in wildlife.
 She is now a volunteer in good standing, participating in on range remote darting of McCullough Peaks mares with PZP fertility control.In addition, a portion of the proceeds of all Wild at Heart Images sales are donated to wild horse advocacy groups to help protect our wild horses and burros.
 Thanks to the generosity and support of collectors and donors, over $10,000 was donated to wild horse advocacy groups during 2021 with over $9,000 donated in 2022.